hfboyce/tableau_course/lessons/tableau1.md

 <img src="https://www.tableau.com/sites/default/files/pages/chabot_1.jpg"  width = "45%" alt="404 image" />

 **Christian Chabot, who is the Co-founder and chairman**
-- MBA from Standford University
+- MBA from Stanford University
 - CEO and co-founder of BeeLine Software, a pioneer of next-generation digital mapping technology